shadowhen/shadowhen/README.md

 # Hello, I'm Henry 👋

-I am new graduate from a public university.
+I am hobbyist game developer who also dabbles in web development, virtual reality, and augmented reality.

-As a new graduate, I'm interested in game development, web development, virtual reality, and augmented reality.
-I enjoy working on exciting new problems, learning new tools, and picking up new skills.
+As a hobbyist game developer, I enjoy working on new problems, learning new tools, picking new skills, and creating new experiences.

 <!--
 **henrynhan/henrynhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.